ICAEW’s regulatory expertise and history

 Over the last 25 years, our regulatory role has been enhanced by the addition of statutory regulatory roles in the areas of audit, anti-money laundering, insolvency, investment business and probate.

 - the largest recognised supervisory body (RSB) and recognised qualifying body (RQB) for statutory audit in the UK.
 There are 2,561 firms and 7,295 responsible individuals registered with us under the Companies Act 2006;

-- a prescribed accountancy body (PAB) and recognised accountancy body (RAB) for statutory audit in Ireland, registering approximately 40 firms and 250 responsible individuals under the Republic of Ireland's Companies Act 2014;
+- a prescribed accountancy body (PAB) and recognised accountancy body (RAB) for statutory audit in Ireland.
+There are 38 firms and 253 responsible individuals registered with us under the Republic of Ireland's Companies Act 2014;

 - the largest recognised supervisory body (RSB) for local audit in England.
-We have eight firms and over 90 key audit partners registered under the Local Audit and Accountability Act 2014;
+We have eight firms and 101 key audit partners registered under the Local Audit and Accountability Act 2014;

 - the largest insolvency regulator in the UK.
 We license over 840 insolvency practitioners (out of a total UK population of 1,550) as a recognised professional body (RPB) under the Insolvency Act 1986;

 - a designated professional body (DPB) under the Financial Services and Markets Act 2000 (and previously a recognised professional body under the Financial Services Act 1986).
-Currently, we license approximately 2,000 firms to undertake exempt regulated activities under this Act;
+We license over 1,900 firms to undertake exempt regulated activities under this Act;

 - a supervisory body recognised by HM Treasury for the purposes of the Money Laundering Regulations 2017, dealing with over 12,000 firms; and

 - an approved regulator and licensing authority for probate under the Legal Services Act 2007.
 Over 340 firms are accredited by ICAEW to carry out this reserved legal activity.

 - more than 330 firms are accredited to perform ATOL returns work under the ICAEW Licensed Practice scheme for ATOL Reporting Accountant work.
 This was set up in 2016 after the Civil Aviation Authority (CAA) gave approval for ICAEW to license, register and monitor firms which perform ATOL returns work.